 Trim Level Breakdown

 The Camry is available in five different trim levels: L, LE, SE, SE Sport and XLE.
-The Camry Hybrid is offered only with LE and XLE trims.
+The Camry Hybrid is offered only with LE, XLE and SE Limited Edition trims.

 The L trim, despite being the bargain basement model in terms of price, still offers power windows, A/C, a six-speaker sound system with a USB port that supports iPod connectivity, power mirrors, the a 6.1-inch "display audio" system and 16-inch steel wheels with hubcaps.